crispy-pepper/WRO_2024/README.md

 #### Movement Considerations
 * Servo for steering
-* Motor for RWD (Rear-wheel drive)
+* Motor for FWD (four-wheel drive)
 * The vehicle [Chassis is a Carisma 80468 GT24RS 1/24](#engineering-materials) so the vehicle is small enough to fit in the parallel parking space vertically
 * The components are mounted on a 3d printed base sitting on top of the chassis, with the motor and servo being mounted directly into the chassis
 * The [Furitek Micro Komodo 1212 3450KV Brushless Motor](#engineering-materials) was chosen combined with a [Furiteck Lizard Pro 30A/50A Brushless ESC](#engineering-materials) because brushless motors are mechanically driven, which allows more precise speed controls, longer life and higher efficiency with less maintenance.
 * The servo was chosen because.. (use engineering principles: speed, torque, power etc) <br>

 In both the open and obstacle challenge, vehicle movement is essential for ensuring optimal performance.
-The vehicle is managed through a rear-wheel drive configuration, with front-wheel steering.
+The vehicle is managed through a four-wheel drive configuration, with front-wheel steering.
 This configuration resembles everyday cars on the street, and allows for movement forwards and backwards, as well as turning in both directions. <br>

 For the propulsion of the vehicle, we choose the [Furitek Micro Komodo 1212 3450KV Brushless Motor](#engineering-materials) due to the high speeds that the motor can achieve, indicated by the 3450KV rating.
 High speeds allow rapid movements and give us headroom without needing to max out the motor while running.
 Brushless motors are known for providing consistent torque which allows the vehicle to move smoothly.
 Brushless motors are electrically driven, which allows more precise speed control, and have a longer lifespan with less maintenance, which is ideal for our vehicle.
 We paired the motor with a [Furiteck Lizard Pro 30A/50A Brushless ESC](#engineering-materials), which regulates the power delivered to the motor, allowing for smooth acceleration and deceleration and ensures the safety and consistency of the motor.<br>